TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 The smell of the product is lovely and not too overpowering.

 Although it didn't suds up too much, it cleaned everything I threw at it will ease.
 I was particularly impressed with its grease-cutting power and how well it rinses off glassware to leave a squeaky finish.
+Despite the power, it still seemed to be gentle on the skin and didn't cause any redness or dryness on my hands.

 You only need a small amount of this to wash a sink full of dirty dishes, so this 64oz refill pack will last months.